whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 “Zed, I was just fuckin with him.
 He’s all kinda soaked in gas now.”
 The fat man was one of those whiny people.

 Zed shook his head.
-“Stupid motherfucker thinks he’s gonna get patched some day, but he’s always gotta expostulate,” he said conversationally to the Black Rider leader.
+“Stupid motherfucker thinks he’s gonna get patched some day, but he’s always gotta _expostulate_,” he said conversationally to the Black Rider leader.
 “You know what that’s like, right.”

 The Witchking started to shake his head, shrugged, gave a grudging nod.